An Overview of WIT

 }

-WIT does not define how packages are resolved - different tools may resolve them in different ways.
+WIT does not define how packages are resolved; different tools may resolve them in different ways.

 Inline interfaces